HL7-FAST/udap/README.md

 # FAST Security Reference Implementation

-This project is a reference implementation for the [FAST Security Implementation Guide](http://build.fhir.org/ig/HL7/fhir-udap-security-ig/).
+This project is a reference implementation for the [FAST Security Implementation Guide STU2](http://build.fhir.org/ig/HL7/fhir-udap-security-ig/).
 It is built using the [Duende IdentityServer](https://duendesoftware.com/products/identityserver) and [UDAP .NET](https://github.com/udap-tools/udap-dotnet) libraries.

 ## Hosted Instance